List of birds of South America

 This is a list of bird species recorded in South America.
-South America is the "Bird Continent": It boasts records of 3466 species, more than any other.
-(Much larger Eurasia is second with 3350.)
-Colombia's list alone numbers 1861 confirmed species, and both Brazil's and Peru's confirmed lists also exceed 1850.
-Of the continent's species, 2513 are endemic, significantly more than Eurasia's 2285.
+South America is the "Bird Continent": It boasts records of 3505 species, more than any other.
+(Much larger Eurasia is second with 3467.)
+Colombia's list alone numbers 1912 confirmed species, and both Brazil's and Peru's confirmed lists exceed 1860.
+Of the continent's species, 2542 are endemic, significantly more than Eurasia's approximately 2300.
 Nine entire families, containing 21 species, are endemic to the continent.

-Of the 2513 endemic species, 238 are found only in Brazil and 336 are only in one of 12 other countries and territories.
-Sixteen of the 3466 total species have been introduced to South America.
-In addition, 106 of the species are vagrants to the continent, with only a few records, and some have made only a single appearance.
+Of the 2542 endemic species, 240 are found only in Brazil and 340 are only in one of 12 other countries and territories.
+Seventeen of the 3497 total species have been introduced to South America.
+In addition, 109 of the species are vagrants to the continent, with only a few records, and some have made only a single appearance.
 Twenty-nine species have been recorded in all 18 countries and territories addressed here.

 The list includes birds confirmed in mainland South America, islands within 1200 km of its Atlantic and Pacific coasts, and the Caribbean countries and territories of Aruba, Bonaire, Curaçao, and Trinidad and Tobago.
 Major offshore entities include the Falkland Islands (Islas las Malvinas), the Galápagos Islands, and the Juan Fernandez Islands.
 Waters within 200 nautical miles of these lands are also included.

 Unless otherwise noted, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society (AOS).
 The list's taxonomy (names and sequence of orders, families, and species) is also that of the SACC unless noted otherwise.
+Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.
 The list does not include domestic birds or escaped and introduced species which do not have established populations.
 It also does not include the results of species splits and other changes which have been accepted by the SACC but not finalized.
+It does include four species from other sources that are not included in the above counts; these reports have not been confirmed by the SACC.

 The following tags annotate many species: